Henry Kellow: Life in Australia

 The trustees of the school were informed of Kellow's appointment by cablegram in May 1912.
 The local Rockhampton press approved of Kellow's appointment and published glowing testimonials to illustrate its point.

 Kellow and his wife were officially welcomed to the school on 15 July 1912 at the annual reunion of past Rockhampton Grammar School students.

 During his tenure, Kellow developed considerable influence.
 It was Kellow who persuaded the trustees of the school in 1913 to allow Jack Fryer another year of study after he was unsuccessful in gaining a university scholarship.
 Fryer was eventually won the scholarship and was accepted into the University of Queensland.

 Kellow had interactions with a number of notable people, including British book publisher George G. Harrap who stayed in Rockhampton for two weeks at Kellow's invitation while Harrap was visiting Sydney in 1924.
 Kellow's works had been earlier published through Harrap's publishing house, although the two had met while Kellow was teaching at Allen Glen's School in Glasgow.

 Kellow's interactions with other dignitaries are recalled in Lorna McDonald's book about his life The Moving Mind, including Shakespearean actor Allan Wilkie, Queensland Governor Matthew Nathan, Governor-Generals Lord Munro Ferguson and Lord Forster, Japanese consul Iemasa Tokugawa, cricketer Don Bradman, swimmer Noel Ryan and local political figure Frank Forde.

-During their time in Rockhampton, the Kellow and his wife had three children Mary, Hope and Harry.
+During their time in Rockhampton, Kellow and his wife had three children Mary, Hope and Harry.